BHoM/documentation/docs/Development/IDEs/BHoM-Grasshopper-CSharp.md

 2. Right click it, do "Manage Assemblies".
 A window will pop up.
 3. Click "Add".
 A File Explorer window will pop up.
 4. Add a reference to the `netstandard.dll` file, found as explained above.
 Select it and do "Open".
 You will see that it appears in the Referenced Assemblies section.
 5. Click "Add" again.
-Navigate to the BHoM installation directory (`C:\ProgramData\BHoM\Assemblies`).
+Navigate to the BHoM assemblies directory (normally `C:\ProgramData\BHoM\Assemblies`).
 There you will find all BHoM DLLs.
 As a minimum, we will want to include `BHoM.dll` and `BHoM_Engine.dll`.
 We can add as many as we need, but don't add them all together.
 You will come back to add more in case the script complains that some are missing.

 ![Referenced assemblies](referenced_assemblies01.png)